 - If you're in the SonyCenter, you're in Potsdamer Platz, smack dab in the middle.

-- If you're at an airport, you're definitely not in the eastern half.
-East Berlin's airport was built at Schönefeld, outside the city limits; since reunification, it is being expanded into the modern Berlin-Brandenburg International Airport, to open some time in the 2020s or so....
-The Tegel airport, built in the French sector at the time of the Berlin Airlift, was supposed to have closed years ago, but remains open for the moment.
+- If you're at an airport, you're as good as being in the Eastern half... but only since The New '20s.
+East Berlin's airport was built at Schönefeld, outside the city limits; since reunification, it has been expanded into the modern Berlin-Brandenburg International Airport, which opened in late 2020, nine years behind schedule.
+Berlin's previous primary airport, Tegel, was built in the French sector at the time of the Berlin Airlift and decommissioned in 2021 once everything moved to Schönefeld; it is currently being redeveloped into high-tech office space.
 Tempelhof, Berlin's original airport, was closed in 2008.
 The small military airfield at Gatow, which lies near the city's western limits, was a Royal Air Force base for nearly five decades after World War II; the Bundeswehr took it over in 1994, but have since then mostly operated it as a museum.

 The name "Berlin" has nothing to do with bears (although their crest has one in a spot of heraldic punnery - the city is pronounced "Bear-lin" in German), but rather stems from the Slavic word for "meadow", not a miracle if you recall its location in a glacial valley.

 In 1157, a count called Albert the Bear founded the Margraviate of Brandenburg and became its first Margrave and really kicked off German East Colonization.
 Settlements arose along the glacial valley of the lower Spree River and at the narrowest point of said valley, the settlement of Cölln (not to be confused with Köln (Cologne) at the Rhine River) was founded on the nearby river isle and the nucleus of the actual town of (Old) Berlin was found on the river's right bank.
 In 1309, these two towns got a common city hall.
 The year 1237 as the accepted foundation date of Berlin is actually the year of the first documental mention of Cölln, the actual Old Berlin first mentioned in 1244.